The idea of proactive customer service is to answer the following question.

 Put clarity as to the main premise when creating a survey.
 Make answers obvious, without space for wondering.
 Take some time beforehand and analyze what issues you think are likely to be discovered.

 If your survey takes less than 5 times to take and you market it properly (will help fix their issues faster) you should see no other than positive results.

 Any business that has an email list should utilize it to provide proactive customer service.

-Besides standard emails containing discount codes, announcements, and occasional changes you should also send email newsletters containing information about such things as latest fixes, newly released features, and unexpected errors.
+Besides standard emails containing discount codes, announcements, and occasional changes you should also send email newsletters containing information about such things as the latest fixes, newly released features, and unexpected errors.

 Email is a great way to announce something directly to your customers.
-And if you don’t know what type of emails to send, here are some of newsletter ideas for your inspiration.
+And if you don’t know what type of emails to send, here are some newsletter ideas for your inspiration.

 While social media may have a broader reach with options like sharing and liking a post, email gets delivered directly to the expected recipient.

 Thus, if there’s a mistake or failure that your customers should know about, use an email newsletter as a way to inform them.

 Also, if you send weekly or monthly digests consider adding a section where you quickly go through what you’ve fixed in recent days.